jbleakl36/Engineering_4_Notebook/README.md

 ![X, Y, and Z acceleration of Joshua's Pico!](https://github.com/jbleakl36/Engineering_4_Notebook/assets/112979207/839c80c5-5c8e-4e28-88d6-a3ed741767ea)

 ### Reflection
 This was quite the quick assignment.
 I had little to no trouble with it!
 The instructions are clear and easy to follow and Google sheets is easy to use!
+Just follow the instructions and you will succeed.
 Make sure to follow the instructions or else it may become more difficult than expected.
 ### Link to Google sheets file
 https://docs.google.com/spreadsheets/d/1oJVg3qEEPDu1-ix9ZAjdZnZz1_AIQLlBUEXovXjmj0g/edit#gid=0